Da3n0n/M3U-URL-Interceptor/README.md

 2. Go to webpage with Live video

-3. Open Extension on the relvant page with a live video player.
+3. Open Extension on the relevant page with a live video.

 4. Copy and Paste the URL form extension into your VRC player